Post-Market Surveillance: The Ultimate Guide under MDR

 Part I – The PMS system: Process, Plan & Report(s)

 Let’s start with the guard in the surveillance room.
-The PMS system described in Annex III and Chapter 7 of the MDR describes that you need to implement a PMS system, or in other words an SOP for your QMS.
+The post-market surveillance system described in Annex III and Chapter 7 of the MDR describes that you need to implement a PMS system, or in other words an SOP for your QMS.
 You could use our QMS procedure as a template.
 The SOP describes the systematic analysis of data generated by the use of your device in the field.
 Subsequently you will evaluate this information and update some documents (e.g. clinical evaluation and risk management).

 Following the PMS SOP you will bring up a plan covering the different channels of PMS data input.
 You also need to explain how you evaluate the data and what you will do with the results.
 Take a look into our PMS plan template.